WambuiJoan-dev/airbnb-clone-project/README.md

 Caching: Use caching strategies to reduce database load and improve performance

+This section outlines the core data model for the Airbnb Clone backend.
+It focuses on the key entities and the relationships between them.

+Users

+Purpose: Represents both guests and hosts (a single user can be both).
+Important fields

+id — Primary key.

+username — Unique login handle.

+email — Unique email address.

+is_host — Boolean flag indicating if the user can list properties.

+created_at — Timestamp for auditing.

+Relationships

+One User (host) ➜ many Properties.

+One User (guest) ➜ many Bookings and many Reviews.

+Properties

+Purpose: A place that can be booked (hosted by a user).
+Important fields

+id — Primary key.

+host_id — FK → Users.id (the owner/host).

+title — Short name of the property.

+city, country — Location metadata (extendable to address/lat/lng).

+price_per_night, max_guests — Pricing & capacity controls.

+Relationships

+One Property ➜ many Bookings.

+One Property ➜ many Reviews.

+Many Properties ➜ one User (host).

+Bookings

+Purpose: A reservation made by a guest for a property.
+Important fields

+id — Primary key.

+property_id — FK → Properties.id.

+guest_id — FK → Users.id.

+check_in, check_out — Stay window (or a date range).

+guests — Number of guests.

+total_price — Computed at booking time (nights, fees, discounts).

+status — e.g., pending, confirmed, cancelled, completed.

+Relationships

+Many Bookings ➜ one Property.

+Many Bookings ➜ one User (guest).

+One Booking ➜ one Payment (1:1).

+Business/constraints

+No overlapping bookings per property for active statuses.

+check_out strictly after check_in.

+guests ≤ Properties.max_guests.

+Payments

+Purpose: Tracks payment lifecycle for a booking.
+Important fields

+id — Primary key.

+booking_id — Unique FK → Bookings.id (enforces 1:1).

+amount, currency — Monetary details.

+provider — e.g., stripe, mpesa.

+provider_payment_id — External reference.

+status — e.g., requires_action, pending, succeeded, failed, refunded.

+created_at — Timestamp for auditing.

+Relationships

+One Payment ⇄ one Booking (1:1).

+Notes

+Status is updated via provider webhooks/callbacks.

+Refunds are represented as status changes with provider references.

+Reviews

+Purpose: Guest feedback on properties.
+Important fields

+id — Primary key.

+property_id — FK → Properties.id.

+guest_id — FK → Users.id.

+rating — Integer 1–5.

+comment — Optional text.

+created_at — Timestamp.

+Relationships

+Many Reviews ➜ one Property.

+Many Reviews ➜ one User (guest).

+Constraints

+One review per (guest_id, property_id) pair (prevents duplicates).

+rating must be between 1 and 5.

+Cardinality Summary

+User (host) 1 ➜ N Properties

+Property 1 ➜ N Bookings

+User (guest) 1 ➜ N Bookings

+Booking 1 ⇄ 1 Payment

+Property 1 ➜ N Reviews

+User (guest) 1 ➜ N Reviews

+Deletion behavior (recommended):

+Deleting a Property should cascade to its Bookings and Reviews.

+Deleting a Booking should cascade to its Payment.

+Deleting a User should be restricted if they own Properties or reassign those first; guest-owned Bookings/Reviews can cascade or be soft-deleted depending on policy.

     Feature Breakdown
 User Management
 Secure registration, login, and JWT-based authentication for both guests and hosts.
 Users can manage profiles (e.g., host flag), while role-aware permissions protect host-only actions like creating or editing properties.